INTERVIEW

 What are the origins of my shapes?

-I live in a place where the ocean, landscape and lush gardens are woven together and have become part of me.
-Every morning I walk the beach and take in the view, salt air and light, and I leave inspired.
+My pieces recall the forms and motions of flowers, sea plants and ocean waves.
+I live in a place where the ocean, landscape and lush gardens are part of my day.
+Each day I walk by the ocean and take in the views, salt air and light, and I leave inspired.

 What is the process?